Chef and Owner of HOME by Chef Wayan

 Tell us your story – how did you get here?

 My name is Wayan Kresna Yasa, but most people call me Wayan or Chef Wayan.
-I was born and raised on the small island of Nusa Penida off the south-east coast of Bali.
-It was not my intention to become a professional cook, until I had the opportunity to study at a culinary school in the U.S. and train in professional kitchens.
+I was born and raised in a small fishing village on Nusa Penida island, off the south-east coast of Bali.
+It was not my intention to become a professional cook.
+It wasn’t until I was 28 years-old and already married that I got the opportunity to study at a culinary school in the U.S., and train in professional kitchens.
 I trained and worked in the U.S. for six years, cooking at fine dining, Michelin-rated kitchens, like Acadia in Chicago and New York’s Blue Hill Stone Barns.
 In Bali, I helped launch Room4Dessert with chef-owner Will Goldfarb, before transitioning to the culinary team at Desa Potato Head.

 As for how I got to where I am today?
 Hard work, commitment and sacrifice.
 I know it sounds cliché, but it’s true that nothing came easily, and it was also the commitment and sacrifice of my family that helped me get here.
 Nobody advances in a vacuum, we all hold each other’s feet to the fire so to speak.
 It’s a team effort and I take that seriously.
-I listened to the guidance of my mentors and others who came up before me.
+I listened to the guidance of my mentors and others who came before me.
 There is always something more to learn from others.
+I had good mentors, a supportive partner, and I was crazy enough to follow the opportunities that led me here.

 What accomplishment are you most proud of?